AlexZ0d/programing-portfolio-A3/index.md

 [Source Code for 99 Bottle](https://github.com/AlexZ0d/programing-portfolio-A3/blob/gh-pages/src/99-Bottles.zip?raw=true)

 ### Theme Park Tycoon
 A game created within Unity (version 2017) in mid 2022.
 It is a 2d version of Theme Park tycoon.
-The goal is for the user to create a park full of shops and rides, which gives the player money through customers, be careful not to fall in debt!
+The goal is for the user to create a park full of shops and rides, which gives the player money through customers, be careful not to fall in debt!Done Individually

 ![Theme Park Game Screen](https://github.com/AlexZ0d/programing-portfolio-A3/blob/gh-pages/images/Theme%20Park.png?raw=true)